mdnfiras/plugops/README.md

-# Automated DevOps environment deployment
+# Automatic deployment of a DevOps test environment

 Automated deployment of a virtualized DevOps test environment on a k8s cluster provisioned by Vagrant on a Ubuntu Server 18.04.